TrackPolitics logoTrackPolitics

 AI-generated

-Helena Dollimore is the Labour and Co-operative MP for Hastings and Rye, elected in 2024.
-She currently serves on the Speaker's Committee for the Independent Parliamentary Standards Authority and on the Statutory Instruments committees (joint and select), and has previously sat on the Environment, Food and Rural Affairs Committee and on bills committees.
+Helena Dollimore is the Labour (Co-op) MP for Hastings and Rye, elected in July 2024.
+She serves on several parliamentary committees, including the Speaker's Committee for the Independent Parliamentary Standards Authority and both the Joint and Select Committees on Statutory Instruments, and has previously served on the Environment, Food and Rural Affairs Committee and on bills committees.

 Voting Patterns